-This guide is intended for parents and family members of students interested in applying for the Service Scholar program.
-The guide also contains information relevant for parents and guardians of current Service Scholars.
+This guide is intended for parents and family members of students interested in applying for the Service Scholar program, as well as parents and guardians of current Service Scholars.
+We view families as an active and critical part of our student success network, we hope that you will find ways to engage with the Service Scholar Program.

-The limitations of what we can share with families, as set by FERPA policies, do not in any way suggest that your contributions to the development of students are less than pivotal in contributing to their success.
+The limitations of what we can share with families, as set by FER PA policies, should not suggest that your contributions to the development of students are less than pivotal in contributing to their success.
 Your support and guidance of your student is recognized daily within our program.

-This guide is just one of the many ways we hope to engage you in the Scholar Family and your student's experience with us.
+This guide is just one of the many ways we hope to engage you in the Scholar Family and your student's experience with us!